DarrelASandbox/playground-security/README.md

 ## Server-Side Request Forgery

 - <b>What is it?</b>
-  - Misuse of prior established trust to accesss other resources.
+  - Misuse of prior established trust to access other resources.
 A web application is fetching a remote resource without validating the user-supplied URL
 - <b>What is the impact?</b>
   - Scan and connect to internal services.
 In some cases the attacker could access sensitive data
 - <b>How to prevent?</b>